Odoo Docker Deployment: Production Guide

 Easy Version Management

-Switch between Odoo versions effortlessly by changing a single line in your docker-compose file.
+Switch between Odoo versions by changing a single line in your docker-compose file.
 Run multiple versions side-by-side for testing upgrades.

 Simplified Deployment